NOTE: All fees mentioned in this catalog are subject to change without prior notice.

 Graduate students may take UWP graduate and undergraduate courses concurrently.
 Students should contact the Distance Learning Center if they are registering for both graduate and undergraduate courses in the same semester.

-The following guidelines apply to transfer credits to graduate programs at the University of Wisconsin-Platteville:
+The following guidelines apply to the transfer of credits to graduate programs at the University of Wisconsin-Platteville.

-Credits from other University of Wisconsin-Platteville graduate degree programs may be applied to a graduate degree at UW-Platteville upon the recommendation of the program faculty, up to a maximum of 50% of the credits required for the degree.
+Credits from other University of Wisconsin-Platteville graduate degree programs may be applied to a second graduate degree at UW-Platteville upon the recommendation of the program faculty, up to a maximum of 50% of the credits required for the degree.
+The total of credits from other University of Wisconsin-Platteville degree programs and credits transferred from other institutions cannot exceed 50 percent of the credits required for the degree.

 For fee purposes, nine credits constitute a full load during the fall and spring semesters and five credits during the summer session.
 Full-time status for other purposes, such as financial aid, may be defined differently.

-Graduate students may register online at www.uwplatt.edu/disted after talking with an advisor.
+After corresponding with an advisor, graduate students register online at www.uwplatt.edu/disted.
 Graduate students are allowed to register for up to six credits during the summer sessions and up to nine credits during the fall/spring semesters.
-If a student wishes to take more credits (up to 9 credits during summer sessions and up to 12 credits during fall/spring semesters), the student must contact his or her advisor for approval.
-A graduate student who wishes to appeal an advisor's decision should contact the dean of the School of Graduate Studies.
-A graduate student who wishes to take more than 9 credits for the summer session or 12 credits for the fall/spring semesters will need the additional approval (beyond the advisor's approval) of the dean of the School of Graduate Studies.
+If a student wishes to take more credits (up to 8 credits during summer sessions and up to 12 credits during fall/spring semesters), the student must contact his or her advisor for approval.
+A graduate student who wishes to appeal an advisor’s decision should contact the dean of the School of Graduate Studies.
+A graduate student who wishes to take more than 8 credits for the summer session or 12 credits for the fall/spring semesters will need the additional approval (beyond the advisor’s approval) of the dean of the School of Graduate Studies.

 Note: If a graduate student does not have an assigned graduate advisor but is attending as a special (non-degree seeking) student, the dean of the School of Graduate Studies’ approval replaces the advisor’s approval.

-As discussed previously, students in the online programs in Criminal Justice and Project Management must satisfy the writing requirement of their degree program.
-The options include:
+As discussed previously, students in the online Project Management and Criminal Justice programs may satisfy the writing requirement by doing one of the following:

-The University of Wisconsin-Platteville School of Graduate Studies maintains a website (Graduate Studies Resources) with useful links to guide the graduate student in grammar, style, evaluating web resources, and formats.
-(Thesis students will find the Texas A&M link useful for formatting procedures and other technical assistance.)
+There is a website with useful links to guide the graduate student in grammar, style, evaluating web resources, and formats.
 The thesis advisor will provide guidance regarding the site.
-The site may be accessed through the University's Karrmann Library (http://www.uwplatt.edu/library/reference/writers.htmlx).
-For a checklist for completion of the master's thesis, see page _____.Seminar Paper
+The site may be accessed through the University's Karrmann Library (www.uwplatt.edu/library/reference/gradstud.html).

 Unlike a thesis, the seminar paper need not be a report of original and independent research.
 It must demonstrate, however, the student's ability to survey a field of knowledge and assemble, organize, evaluate, interpret, and present evidence in a logical and intelligent manner.
 Although the seminar paper may originate from work done in connection with one of the student's graduate courses and be based upon a term paper or course project, it must be more comprehensive and complete in coverage and treatment.

-The University of Wisconsin-Platteville School of Graduate Studies maintains a website (Graduate Studies Resources) with useful links to guide the graduate student in grammar, style, evaluating web resources, and formats.
+There is a website with useful links to guide the graduate student in grammar, style, evaluating web resources, and formats.
 The seminar paper advisor will provide guidance regarding the site.
-The site may be accessed through the University's Karrmann Library at http://www.uwplatt.edu/library/reference/writers.htmlx.
-For a checklist for completion of the master's seminar paper, see page _____.Graduate Paper Style and Format
+The site may be accessed through the University's Karrmann Library (www.uwplatt.edu/library/reference/gradstud.html).

-The thesis/paper should follow one of three adopted manuals: A Manual for Writers of Term Papers, Theses and Dissertation Katie L. Turabian; The Publication Manual of the American Psychological Association or Modern Language Association Handbook for Writers of Research Papers, or any style approved by the major department.Capstone Experience
+The thesis, seminar paper or educational project should follow one of three adopted manuals: A Manual for Writers of Term Papers, Theses and Dissertation, Katie L. Turabian, The Publication Manual of the American Psychological Association, or Modern Language Association Handbook for Writers of Research Papers.
+(Or any style approved by the major department.)

 Students may receive a refund of tuition upon officially dropping a class according to the following schedule: